 - Once the offer is activated, purchase the product before the offer expires and from the correct store if there is a specific store connected to the deal.

 - Once your product purchase is verified, they put the rebate in your account.
-You can choose to have the money deposited by Paypal or cash out with a gift card.
+You can choose to have the money deposited into your Paypal account (and then transferred to your bank account) or cash out with a gift card.